Content Map Terms

 Aortic valve stenosis is a narrowing of the aortic valve.
 The aortic valve allows blood to flow from the heart's lower left chamber (ventricle) into the aorta and to the body.
 Stenosis prevents the valve from opening properly, forcing the heart to work harder to pump blood through the valve.
 This causes pressure to build up in the left ventricle and thickens the heart muscle.

 Your heart can make up for aortic valve stenosis and the extra pressure for a long time.
-But at some point, it won't be able to keep up the extra effort of pumping blood through the narrowed valve.
+But at some point, it may not be able to keep up the extra effort of pumping blood through the narrowed valve.
 This can lead to heart failure.

 What are the symptoms?

 Aortic valve stenosis is a slow process.
-For many years, even decades, you will not feel any symptoms.
-But at some point, the valve will likely become so narrow (often one-fourth of its normal size) that you start having problems.
+For many years, even decades, you may not feel any symptoms.
+But at some point, the valve may become so narrow that you start having symptoms.
 Symptoms are often brought on by exercise, when the heart has to work harder.

 As aortic valve stenosis gets worse, you may have symptoms such as: